edgio-docs/edgio-docs/guides/vue.md

 ## Server Side Rendering

-For server side rendered Vue.js apps we recommend using the Nuxt.js framework which is supported on the XDN.
+For server side rendered Vue.js apps we recommend using the Nuxt.js framework which is supported on {{ PRODUCT_NAME }}.
 Refer to the [Nuxt](nuxt) guide for more information.